A Riesz-projection-based method for nonlinear eigenvalue problems: Introduction

 For rational residual functions $T(\lambda)$, the NLEVPs can be cast into a linear form, so that standard approaches, such as the Arnoldi or the Jacobi-Davidson method, are applicable.
 Such a linearization introduces auxiliary functions and increases the dimension of the problem~\cite{Guettel_NLEVP_2017,Yan_PRB_2018}.
 Material dispersion is often significant in physical systems and modeled by measured material data.
 To apply the approach of linearization, material data have to be fitted by rational functions~\cite{Garcia-Vergara_2017} and numerical costs grow with the order and number of poles of the fit.
-Note that the Arnoldi and the Jacobi-Davidson method have been adapted to solve NLEVPs directly~\cite{Voss_nonlinArnoldi_2004,Voss_nonlinJacobiDavid_2007}.
+Note that the Arnoldi and the Jacobi-Davidson method have been adapted to solve NLEVPs directly~\cite{Voss_nonlinArnoldi_2004,Voss_nonlinJacobiDavid_2007}. \footnote{ This work has been published:\\ F. Binkowski et al., J. Comput.
+Phys.
+419, 109678 (2020); DOI: \href{https://doi.org/10.1016/j.jcp.2020.109678}{10.1016/j.jcp.2020.109678}}

 In recent years, eigensolvers based on contour integration attracted attention as they inherently support solving NLEVPs~\cite{Asakura_JSIAM_2009,Beyn_LAAppl_2012,Yokota_JSIAM_2013,Gavin_JCompPhy_2018}.
 Contour integral methods essentially involve solving linear systems of equations $T(\lambda)^{-1}y$ with random vectors $y$ along a chosen integration contour.
 The contour integration gives a projection onto the eigenspace corresponding to the eigenvalues inside the contour.
 In \cite{Yokota_JSIAM_2013,Gavin_JCompPhy_2018}, the Rayleigh-Ritz method is then used to achieve approximations of eigenpairs.
 The nonlinear structure is still inherited to the lower dimensional projected system and needs to be given explicitly in a rational form.
 The methods of \cite{Asakura_JSIAM_2009,Beyn_LAAppl_2012} extract eigenvalue and eigenvector information by applying a singular-value decomposition to the subspace generated by the contour integration and then solving a linear eigenproblem.
 An alternative way of extracting this information is based on canonical polyadic tensor decomposition \cite{vanBarel_ContInt_JoCompApplMath_2016}.